mongodb-developer/golang-quickstart/creating/creating-mongodb-documents-with-go.md

 ## Understanding the Data

-As a refresher, MongoDB stores data in JSON Documents, which are actually Binary JSON (BSON) objects stored on disk.
+As a refresher, MongoDB stores data in JSON documents, which are actually Binary JSON (BSON) objects stored on disk.
 We won't get into the nitty gritty of how MongoDB works with JSON and BSON in this particular series, but we will familiarize ourselves with some of the data we'll be working with going forward.

-Take the following MongoDB Documents for example:
+Take the following MongoDB documents for example:

 ```json
 {